nosilver4u/ewww-image-optimizer/readme.txt

 = 8.3.2 =
 *Release Date - TBD*

+* added: ability to choose append or replace for naming of WebP images, props @adamewww
+* improved: WebP renaming tool for converting from replacement naming to append and vice versa
 * fixed: Lazy Load setting does not detect presence of Easy IO plugin
 * fixed: Easy IO domain not reset after site URL is updated
 * fixed: PHP warnings and notices